JamesLinus/free-server/README.md

 ## More

 * This script will add several crontab configurations to `/etc/cron.d` to monitor Shadowsocks / HTTP2 (nghttpx, squid) / iPSec / demo web server service status.
-* For more stability, both Shadowsocks and SPDY are running in multiple instances, one per user, not single process.
+* For more stability, both Shadowsocks and HTTP2/SPDY are running in multiple instances, one per user, not single process.